awesomeeng/zephjs/README.md

  - Encapsulated stlyes and content do not leak;
  - Components can extend other components;
  - Value propagation via Attribute/Property/Content binding;
- - Supports building one off components;
+ - Supports building one-off components;
  - or Supports building component libraries;
  - or Supports building entire applications;
  - Included CLI for easy new component scafolding;